indieSoftware/NavigationStack/README.md

 ### OnAppear doesn't work

 For all views managed by the `NavigationStackView` the SwiftUI's view modifier `onAppear` doesn't work anymore as expected. `onAppear` now will be triggered multiple times and even when the view is not appearing, but disappearing.
 This is because of how `NavigationStackView` internally exchanges the subviews.
-Therefore, don't use `onAppear` anymore, however, this shouldn't be necessary because you can call the code in `onAppear` directly when you also call `show` on the `NavigationModel`.
+Therefore, don't use `onAppear` anymore, however, this modifier shouldn't be necessary anymore because you can call the code in `onAppear` directly when you also call `show` on the `NavigationModel`.

 ## Trouble shooting

+### ObservableObject not injected

 **Fatal error: No ObservableObject of type NavigationModel found.
 A View.environmentObject(_:) for NavigationModel may be missing as an ancestor of this view.**

 Add a navigation model to the view hierarchy, e.g.  `MyRootView().environmentObject(NavigationModel())`.

+### View replacement not supported

+**Replacing showing navigation view 'XXX' not allowed**

+This error is thrown when trying to replace a current detail view with another detail view without first navigating back.
+Let's say you have an overview A and you are navigating to a detail view B and from detail view B you now try to replace view B with view C by telling view A to navigate to view C while it still shows view B. That doesn't work and leads to that exception.

+Normally you want to navigate from view B to view C therefore you should tell view B rather than view A to show view C. That would then lead to a view hierarchy A-B-C.

+If you really want to end with a view hierarchy like A-C then you have first to tell view A to dismiss view B before telling it to show view C.

 ## Changelog